peterkeating/grunt-csscss/README.md

 CSSCSS runs on Ruby (`v1.9.x` and up), to check Ruby is installed on your machine use `ruby -v`.
 To install the CSSCSS gem run `gem install csscss` command, this will grab the latest version.

-Currently this Grunt task handles all the features for CSSCSS that are available with version **1.0.0**.
+Currently grunt-csscss handles all the features for CSSCSS that are available with version **1.0.0**.

 ## Getting Started